Texas-A-M-College-of-Engineering/aws-tamu-engr-redirect.engr.tamu.edu-rewrite-rules/README.md

 This will automatically add any testing rules to the tests file.
-You should examine the *tests/tests.json* file and ensure that the new rules are correct
+You should examine the *tests/tests.json* file and ensure that the new rules are correct.
+**Note: You will need to have Docker installed and running for this to work**

 ### Test file format
 An excerpt from the tests file with two tests looks like this: